enactjs/samples/pattern-ls2request/README.md

 A sample Enact application that shows off how to use LS2Request

-Run `npm install` then `npm run serve` to have the app running on [http://localhost:8080](http://localhost:8080), where you can view it in your browser.
+Run `npm install` then `npm run serve` to have the app running on [http://localhost:8080](http://localhost:8080), where you can access it from a webOS device.
+To create an installable application, use `npm run pack` and then use the packaging tools to package the **dist** folder.

 #### Enact Components Used
 - `moonstone/Button`
 - `moonstone/LabeledItem`
 - `webos/LS2Request`

-In order to create a webOS app, you need to interact with LS2Request.
-In this sample, we show how to use LS2Request with redux.
+Most webOS apps require interaction with LS2Request.
+In this sample, we show how to use LS2Request with Redux.

 We recommend that you declare your luna service requests in actions.
 Note that `LS2Request.send()` is an asynchronous function, so we return a function instead of plain object.